danielyong92/NinjaClass/README.md

 # NinjaClass-1

-This is the first part of 3 in relations to learning OOP-
+This is the first part in relations to learning OOP-

 Instructions:
 Create a new object constructor called Ninja with the following attributes: